pingswept/me30-website/content/notes/pcb.md

 Here's a rough summary of how to use Kicad.

+### Preparation Steps

+1. Make sure you have a working breadboard prototype of your circuit.
+2. Draw a schematic diagram of your circuit on paper, so you know what you are trying to re-create on Kicad.
+3. Determine any physical constraints for your final printed circuit board: its ideal length and width, any components that need to be in a specific location (e.g., to match up with breadboard holes or allow for plug access).
-1. (If you're using a laptop with a trackpad, plug in a real mouse.)
+4. (If you're using a laptop with a trackpad, plug in a real mouse.)

+### Steps with the Software
+6. Open Kicad
-2. Make a new project.
+7. Make a new project.
-3. Add components to the schematic file.
+8. Add components to the schematic file.
-4. Connect the components together in the schematic.
+9. Connect the components together in the schematic.
-5. Associate a footprint with each component.
+10. Associate a footprint with each component.
-6. Generate a netlist from the schematic.
+11. Generate a netlist from the schematic.
-7. Read the netlist into the PCB file.
+12. Read the netlist into the PCB file.
-8. If your footprints are all in a stack, right-click > Global Spread and Place > Spread out All Footprints
+13. If your footprints are all in a stack, right-click > Global Spread and Place > Spread out All Footprints
-9. Make a mechanical outline of the PCB on the Edge.Cuts layer using "Add Graphic Line or Polygon."
+14. Make a mechanical outline of the PCB on the Edge.Cuts layer using "Add Graphic Line or Polygon."
-10. Roughly arrange the parts the way you want them.
+15. Roughly arrange the parts the way you want them.
-11. Place mechanically critical components.
+16. Place mechanically critical components.
-12. Place the rest of the components and route traces between everything.
+17. Place the rest of the components and route traces between everything.
-13. Run a design rule check (DRC).
+18. Run a design rule check (DRC).
 (Kicad calls this an ERC, but nobody else does.)
-14. Repeat cycle: schematic/footprints -> gen. netlist -> read netlist -> tweak layout -> run DRC
+19. Repeat cycle: schematic/footprints -> gen. netlist -> read netlist -> tweak layout -> run DRC
-15. Submit .kicad_pcb file to OSH Park (or possibly generate Gerber files for another manufacturer).
+20. Submit .kicad_pcb file to OSH Park (or possibly generate Gerber files for another manufacturer).

 ## Tutorials to get you started